Mimocro/SMNexusAutoDL/README.md

 `./smnexusautodl.exe --browser firefox --vortex`

-- Command for using in wabbajack
+- Command for using in wabbajack (note: `--no-click-here` is used because wj will show old frame for a sec, it can cause missclicks)

-`./smnexusautodl.exe`
+`./smnexusautodl.exe --no-click-here`

 Also you can add `-v` arg to see whats going on.